sfreeman15/2420_assign2/README.md

 In addition to having code for a basic server block, a reverse proxy server will also be added to the Caddyfile.

-Te reverse proxy should forward localhost:5050 (http:/127.0.0.1:5050).
+The reverse proxy should forward localhost:5050 (http:/127.0.0.1:5050).

-This allows a user who types /api after the url to load the `hello: 'Server x'` onto the browser.
+This allows a user who types /api after the url to load the `hello: 'Server x'` from line 6 of the **index.js** onto the browser.

 It should look similar to this: